n., [fəˈsɪl ɪˌteɪtɪd dɪˈfjuːʒən]

 Facilitated diffusion is the transport of substances across a biological membrane from an area of higher concentration to an area of lower concentration with the help of a transport molecule.
 Since substances move along the direction of their concentration gradient, chemical energy is not directly required.
 Examples of biological processes that entail facilitated diffusion are glucose and amino acid transport, gas transport, and ion transport.
 Facilitated diffusion is important because it regulates what goes in and what goes out of the cell.
 The plasma membrane is the cellular structure that is responsible for the selective movements of substances.

-Facilitated diffusion definition in biology is the passive movement of substances, such as biological molecules or ions, across a plasma membrane by means of a transport protein located in the plasma membrane.
+Facilitated diffusion is the passive movement of substances, such as biological molecules or ions, across a plasma membrane by means of a transport protein located in the plasma membrane.
 Since the movement of substances is from greater to lesser concentrations, chemical energy is neither used nor required.

 The term facilitated came from the Latin facilis, which in turn came from facio, meaning “do” or “make” and –”ilis”.
 The term diffusion came from the Latin diffusionem, diffusio, meaning “a pouring forth”.
 Synonyms: facilitated transport; passive-mediated transport.

 Facilitated diffusion is one of the many types of passive transport.
 This means that it is a type of cellular transport where substances move along their concentration gradient.
 The difference in concentrations between areas creates a gradient that incites substances to inherently move to be distributed between the two areas to achieve equilibrium.

 Because the movement is downhill (i.e. from higher to lower concentrations), chemical energy is not directly required.
 What drives facilitated diffusion, just like the other types of passive transport, is kinetic energy.
 Nevertheless, what characterizes facilitated diffusion from the other types of passive transport is the need for assistance from a transport protein lodged in the plasma membrane.